 If the Lares Trek seems daunting, start smaller.
 Take shorter hikes that gradually increase in difficulty.
 It’s about building up to the challenge.

 Are you ready for an adventure that tests your limits?
-Consider taking a Salkantay Trek to Machu Picchu.
-For a different challenge, choose a Lares Trek to Machu Picchu.
+Consider taking a Lares Trek to Machu Picchu.
+For a different challenge, choose a Salkantay Trek to Machu Picchu.

 Both promise unforgettable experiences and breathtaking views.
 Assess your fitness, prepare thoroughly, and embrace the journey.